The Mental Health Solution . com

 First: start with prayer.

 God is a personal God.
 Get into the habit of talking to God about your worries, whenever you are worried.
-Recognize God's presence when you are worried.
-Trust God.

-Second: recognize that you are not alone in needing God's help.
+Third: recognize that you are not alone in needing God's help.

 Remember the chorus from the hymn "I Must Tell Jesus."